MicrosoftDocs/VBA-Docs/api/Word.ContentControl.Range.md

 ## Remarks

 Use the  **Range** property to access the text, the formatting for the text, and other text properties.
-For more information, see[Working with Range Objects](../word/Concepts/Working-with-Word/working-with-range-objects.md).
+For more information, see [Working with Range Objects](../word/Concepts/Working-with-Word/working-with-range-objects.md).

 ## Example